Simple Tax Guide for Americans in Colombia

 Administration and compliance:

-Tax year – Tax year in Chile is the calendar year
+Tax year – Tax year in Colombia is the calendar year

 Consolidated returns – Consolidated returns generally are not allowed, except for transfer pricing returns where more than 1 entity in a group of companies must file a transfer pricing return.